 Oral-Systemic Interaction: The Opportunities & Barriers for Advancing Healthcare

 This course will educate participants about the current evidence related to how oral and system health interact.
 We will also discuss the implications for the delivery of care, not just in the future, but today.
+We will describe the opportunities and barriers for dentists to play a role in systemic healthcare of their patients.

 Periodontal Therapy as It Was...And as It Should Continue Into The Future